mahavedalla/mahavedalla/docs/questions/attha/what-benefit-do-monks-offer-their-supporters.md

-# What benefit do monks offer their supporters?
+Question: What benefit do monks offer their supporters?
 Category: Attha
 Sutta References: AN 3.6; ITI 107
 Tags: Bhikkhu